 The Director of Nutritional Services develops and utilizes a four-week cycle menu which is carefully planned two times per year.
-These menus comply with the nutrition and health standards established by the United States Department of Agriculture (USDA), and the Maryland State Department of Education (MSDE) and the Department of Health and Mental Hygiene.
+These menus comply with the nutrition and health standards established by the United States Department of Agriculture (USDA), and the Maryland State Department of Education (MSDE) and the Maryland Department of Health.
 The menus allow for nutritional and caloric adequacy, variety, creativity and appeal.
-The menus are reviewed regularly by the Consulting Dietitian to ensure that they meet the requirements that have been established by the various regulatory departments.
+The menus are reviewed regularly by the CSG Consulting Dietitian to ensure that they meet the requirements that have been established by the various regulatory departments.
 The menus are changed due to holidays, special events, changes in the availability of USDA donated foods, and when opportunities arise for especially good buys.
 Menus are also changed if vendors are out of a particular item.
 Appropriate substitutions are made under these circumstances and the Units are made aware of the changes.
 The Dietitian is consulted if necessary for these changes.
 All menus are kept on file for one year and all changes in menus are recorded.
 The menus are developed to accommodate the diverse culture of the student body, and include foods and preparation methods from various ethnicities and cultures.
 One percent white milk and skim flavored milk is available.
 The Dietary Department takes advantage of opportunities to utilize seasonal fruits and vegetables, as well as other foods at reasonable prices.
+Food is purchased locally and regionally whenever possible and economical.